New Faculty Open Mic Program

 This program (being offered at no cost to tenure track faculty on all 64 SUNY campuses) began as a collaboration between the Center for Mentoring, Learning and Academic Innovation (CMLAI) SUNY Empire State University and the SUNY Center for Professional Development (CPD).

-The SUNY New Faculty Peer Mentoring Program is designed to support the work of new tenure track colleagues in their first two years across the State University of New York.
+The SUNY New Faculty Open Mic Program is designed to support the work of new tenure track colleagues in their first three years across the State University of New York.
 This Peer Mentoring Program offers new faculty an opportunity to talk about vital issues as teachers, scholars and advisors.

 How it Works: